ByxkDev/PSN-Domain-Listening/README.md

 # PSN-Domain-Listening
-code made in node.js for dns domain listening.
+code made in JavaScript for dns domain listening.

 run in cmd with -> node listDomains.js